 - All access doors and windows not included as NDO's shall be closed during routine operation of the process.

 - All exhaust gases from the enclosure must be directed to a control device.

 Most State and local regulatory agencies have adopted these criteria as a basis for PTE design.

 A verified PTE will be granted 100% capture.
 When these emissions are directed to the appropriate control device, the overall CSE is easy to measure and test by performing the required testing methods at the air pollution control device.
 There are other forms of capturing fugitive emissions such as localized hooding or pick-up points, but these methods require exhaustive and expensive testing that may not yield the required results.

-Recently Catalytic Products International was called on by a large Tier One Automotive Supplier to solve their air pollution emission problems in their fastener coating operations.
-The challenge came in designing a control system that address fugitive emissions from many oddly designed coating/curing systems.
+Recently Catalytic Products International (CPI) was called on by a large Tier One Automotive supplier to solve their air pollution emission problems in their fastener coating operations.
+The challenge came in designing a control system that addresses fugitive emissions from many oddly designed coating/curing systems.
 After extensive review of the application and the options to consider it was decided to enclose all of the coating systems within a PTE.
 The PTE needed to address fork truck traffic, human traffic, materials handling, hygiene issues relating to room air quality, among others…

 Then selecting the appropriate air pollution control device was looked at.
 Since Catalytic Products International is one of the only equipment designers that makes all three types of thermal treatment systems, there were a few choices to consider.

 - Thermal (recuperative) Oxidation was not considered as the operating costs were too high.

 - A Rotor Concentrator System (RCS) was not considered as the high capital costs could not provide adequate ROI